Grier Martin: Politics

 Martin was first elected to the North Carolina House of Representatives in 2004, after defeating incumbent Republican Don Munford.
 Martin defeated Republican J.H.
 Ross in the November 2006 and 2008 elections, and Republican Steve Henion in 2010.
 He chose not to run for re-election in 2012 after redistricting placed him in the same district with fellow Democratic Rep. Deborah Ross.
 But in 2013, Ross resigned from the legislature, and with her endorsement, local Democrats selected Martin to take her place for the remainder of the term.
-He was unopposed for a full term in 2014, and was easily reelected in 2016, 2018, and 2020.
-Martin serves as the House Democratic Conference Co-Chair.

 During his first tenure in the House, Martin at one point co-chaired the Transportation Subcommittee of the Appropriations Committee and chaired the Homeland Security, Military, and Veterans Affairs Committee.

 He received the Disabled American Veterans of North Carolina "Legislator of the Year" award, the Pesticide Education Project (now Toxic Free NC) "Legislative Leadership" award, the National Guard Association of the United States' Charles Dick Medal of Merit, the Brain Injury of North Carolina's "Our Hero Award," and was named a "Freshman of the Year" by the Conservation Council of North Carolina.
 In 2010, Martin was named "Defender of the Environment" by the League of Conservation Voters of NC.

 National and state Democrats recruited Martin to run for the United States Senate against incumbent Republican Elizabeth Dole in the 2008 election, but he declined in order to spend time with his family.
 In 2011, Martin was appointed by Secretary of Defense Leon Panetta to serve on the Reserve Forces Policy Board.
 Martin was named a 2014 Aspen Institute Rodel Fellow.

-On June 2, 2022, Martin announced that he would be resigning his seat in the NC House to take a job at the Pentagon as Acting Assistant Secretary of Defense for Manpower and Reserve Affairs.

 Martin had been planning to run for re-election in 2022, but his name will be replaced on the general election ballot by another candidate chosen by the Wake County Democratic Party.
 His last day would be July 8.